Key Takeaways

 - “We audited the last 90 days of shipments and corrected all tracking discrepancies.”

-This section proves you’ve taken responsibility and cleaned up the problem.
+This section demonstrates that you’ve taken responsibility and resolved the problem.

 Click to contact our amazon law lawyers today